WebAssembly/spec/document/core/binary/instructions.rst

 Memory Instructions
 ~~~~~~~~~~~~~~~~~~~

 Each variant of :ref:`memory instruction <syntax-instr-memory>` is encoded with a different byte code.
-Loads and stores are followed by the encoding of their |memarg| immediate.
+Loads and stores are followed by the encoding of their |memarg| immediate, which includes the :ref:`memory index <binary-memidx>` if bit 6 of the flags field containing alignemnt is set; the memory index defaults to 0 otherwise.

 .. _binary-memarg:
 .. _binary-load: